oct15demo/headlister/README.md

        record includes the file name, a list of line lengths, and  a  list  of the lines.
 Output can be saved to a file.

        The script generates a list of .txt files in the initialization line  of a for loop, and inside the for loop, echoes the file name to the stream, uses head to limit the number of file names passed in the stream to  the python utility  head_lister.py.
-Thus  run_head_lister.sh functions as a wrapper around head_lister.py
+Thus  run_head_lister.sh  functions  as
+       a  wrapper  around  head_lister.py,  interprets args passed and supplies defaults (vs using argparse in python).

        The  first  and  only required argument controls how many lines per file are processed, the  second optional argument controls how many files are processed,  use -a or --all to designate all files.
 The -l option sets a minimum  threshold line length per file, which when reached  causes  the utility to stop  processing more lines, regardless of the lines per file argument.

        run_head_lister.sh calls head_lister.py in three forms:

-        1) If number_of_files is given, it uses head to limit the file list to that  number  of  file  names,  and  within the for loop for each file, echoes the file name, '==> file_name.txt <==', heads as many  lines  as passed as first argument, and adds a blank line following the last line output, for every file.
+        1)  If number_of_files is given, it uses head to limit the file list to that number of file names within the for loop piping the file name with echo  first.
+The  piped output of the for loop is passed to the python utility head_lister.py which by default reads from stdin.

     for  file  in  `ls   current_directory|grep  ".txt$"`;  do  echo "$file"; done|head -$number_of_files| /Library/Frameworks/Python.framework/Versions/$latest_version/bin/python3 ./head_lister.py stdin 1 0 stdout